axr/website-data/README.md

 ### hssdoc/.../property-$PROPERTY_NAME.json

 	{
-		property: (string) name of the property,
+		name: (string) name of the property,
-		readonly: (int) boolean. default: 0,
+		readonly: (boolean) default: 0,
+		many_values: (boolean) whether this property supports many values. this field is optional. default: 0,
-		description_file: name of the content file. this file can reside in a subdirectory. this field is optional,
+		description_file: name of the content file. this field is optional,
 		values: [
 			{
 				value: (string),
-				is_default: (int) boolean. default: 0,
+				is_default: (boolean) default: 0,
 				since_version: (string) version of the core in which this value was implemented for this property. this field may be absent if the value has not been implemented